 The CISSMUN Secretariat is pleased to invite visiting MUN Advisors and other adult chaperones to participate in either of two half-day tours highlighting the history and development of Shanghai.
 These tours are offered at no additional charge, but because space is limited to 20 people per tour, we kindly ask that you register by completing and submitting the form found at the bottom of the page.

-GIN advisors, you will be fully engaged with the GIN experience on January 20 and 21, but if you would like to book one of these Shanghai tours for you and your team on January 19 or 22, or on any other day while you're in Shanghai, please visit www.newmantours.com or contact Daniel Newman at firstname.lastname@example.org.
+GIN advisors, you will be fully engaged with the GIN experience on January 19 and 20, but if you would like to book one of these Shanghai tours for you and your team on any other day while you're in Shanghai, please visit www.newmantours.com or contact Daniel Newman at email@example.com.